 In the Market Participant Reports Parent Directory, the “Transmission Rights Auction Bid History Report” is labelled TRA-Bid History.

-The “Transmission Rights Auction Bid History Report” provides the TR bids submitted by your company and their status for the last 18 months.
-Your company must have submitted an accepted bid in a specified TR auction round in order to receive the “Transmission Rights Auction Bid History Report.”
+The “Transmission Rights Auction Bid History Report” provides the TR bids submitted by your organization and their status for the last 18 months.
+Your organization must have successfully submitted a TR bid in a specified TR auction round in order to receive the “Transmission Rights Auction Bid History Report.”